SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 The National Socio-Environmental Synthesis Center (SESYNC) curates and runs tutorials on using cyberinfrastructure in pursuit of the Center's scientific mission.
-Visit [www.sesync.org](https://www.sesync.org) to learn more about SESYNC and [cyberhelp.sesync.org](https://sesync-ci.github.io) for more tutorials and ideas.
+Visit [www.sesync.org](https://www.sesync.org) to learn more about SESYNC and [SESYNC's cyberhelp site](https://sesync-ci.github.io) for more tutorials and ideas.
 ```